 With Prime, you get free Two-Day shipping.
-Amazon, in their brilliance, often offers a bribe if you are willing to accept No-Rush shipping, which takes an additional 3 days.
+Amazon, in their brilliance, often offers a bribe (especially during high demand periods) if you are willing to accept No-Rush shipping, which takes an additional 3 days.

 I’ve read tips from folks who say you should order a bunch of items with the slower shipping but then select 2-day shipping on the last one, thus getting all your items within 2-days plus the credits.
 Personally, this feels more like trickery (or thievery) than savviness but I don’t begrudge anyone who does it.

 If you ever need to look up how many digital credits you have, click here.
-They don’t make that page easy to find. 🙂
+It will also tell you when the credits expire!

 Avoid Sales Tax with Third Party Sellers